Private Equity Buy-and-Build: One HubSpot Across the Portfolio | SalesPlaybook

 4

-• Reporting drift widens with every add-on
+• Cross-sell slips further with every add-on

-• License overpay compounds quarter on quarter
+• Licence overpay compounds each quarter

-• Revenue leaders churn, taking context with them
+• Revenue leaders churn, taking context out

 5